Aarattu (1979 film)

 Aarattu is a 1979 Indian Malayalam-language drama film directed by I. V. Sasi, written by T. Damodaran, and produced by Ramachandran.
 The plot revolves around the life of fire workers in Kerala.
 The film stars Jose and Seema, along with Hindi actress Shoma Aanand, Balan K. Nair and Kaviyoor Ponnamma in important roles.
-The film has musical score by A. T. Ummer.
+A. T. Ummer composed the musical score.